Going to AWS re:Invent 2024?

 spacelift logo

-You can build guardrails around your K8s configurations, to ensure that every container deployment adheres to organizational standards and regulatory requirements, thus, reducing the risk of non-compliance, but also automating the enforcement of security practices, helping teams to achieve container orchestration with confidence.
+You can build guardrails around your K8s configurations to ensure that every container deployment adheres to organizational standards and regulatory requirements.
+Thus, you reduce the risk of non-compliance and automate the enforcement of security practices, helping teams achieve container orchestration with confidence.

-Apart from Kubernetes, you can also build workflows for tools such as OpenTofu, Terraform, Pulumi, CloudFormation, Ansible, and Terragrunt, and you also can build multi-IaC workflows by creating dependencies between them and sharing outputs leveraging the stack dependencies feature.
+Apart from Kubernetes, you can also build workflows for tools such as OpenTofu, Terraform, Pulumi, CloudFormation, Ansible, and Terragrunt.
+You also can build multi-IaC workflows by creating dependencies between them and sharing outputs leveraging the stack dependencies feature.

 k8s stack spacelift